symmetric monoidal (∞,1)-category of spectra

 A Hopf monoid in a cartesian monoidal category is the same as a group object in .
 Such Hopf monoids are always cocommutative (that is, their underlying comonoid is cocommutative).
 This is because every object of a cartesian monoidal category is a cocommutative comonoid object in a unique way, and every morphism is a comonoid homomorphism.

-A commutative Hopf monoid in a symmetric monoidal category is the same as a group object in , where is the category of commutative monoids in .
+A commutative Hopf monoid in a symmetric monoidal category is the same as a group object in the opposite category , where is the category of commutative monoids in , hence a cogroup object in (a point highlighted by Haynes Miller, see (Ravenel 86, appendix A1)).
 This works because the tensor product of commutative algebras is the categorical coproduct, and hence the product in its opposite category.
 In particular, a commutative Hopf algebra is the same as a group object in the category of affine schemes.

 Corresponding to these two, an ordinary group gives us two different Hopf algebras (here is the ground ring):

 The group algebra (the free vector space on the set ), with multiplication given by the group operation of and comultiplication given by the diagonal .
 This Hopf algebra is always cocommutative, and is commutative iff is abelian.
 It can be viewed as the result of applying the strong monoidal functor to the Hopf monoid in .